CosmiQ/cw-tiler/ISSUE_TEMPLATE.md

 Please describe the feature you'd like implemented.

 ## Feature Request: Changes to API
-If your feature request includes changes to the `cw-eval` API, describe that here.
+If your feature request includes changes to the `cw-tiler` API, describe that here.
 Note that any changes to required arguments or argument order in the API will only be made at a major version release.
 See [the contributing guidelines]() for additional details.

 ---